huiyiqun/zaobot/README.md

 there has been so many warriors who try to write "**早**" to any place...

-This is a telegram bot which allow you to say hello to the world and know number of people who wake up ealier than you.
+This is a telegram bot which allows you to say hello to the world and know number of people who wake up ealier than you.